femdevs/femdev-website/README.md

 ```

 The Webpage will be available at `http://localhost:3000`.
 (Note; CDNs, assets, and APIs are automatically setup to pull from the official server (`XXX.thefemdevs.com`), and therefore will not work regualarly on localhost.
 You will need to make additional modifications to the code to be able to access said resources locally, such as setting the `LOCALHOST_PAGE` enviornment variable.)

+## Contributing

+If you would like to contribute to the project, please read the Contributing Guidelines at <https://oss.thefemdevs.com/contributing>.

+We have a list of contributors at <https://oss.thefemdevs.com/contributors>.

+## License

+This project is licensed under the Affero General Public License v3.0 - see the License at <https://oss.thefemdevs.com/license> for details.

+## Code of Conduct

+Please read the Code Of Conduct at <https://oss.thefemdevs.com/code-of-conduct> for details on our code of conduct.

+## Contact

+If you have any questions, please feel free to reach out to us at <contact@thefemdevs.com>.

 ## List of Tools